| PARENTINGHow to Build a Healthy Relationship

 their lines in the school play.
 Monitoring seeks to balance interest

+in the child without coming on too strong.
 A second suggestion also seeks to build relationship, but slowly.

 Throughout the first year of remarriage, stepparents should be